Dorian is now a Category 1 Hurricane, storm forecast to become a major hurricane

-*May make landfall late Sunday into early Monday as a Category 3 Hurricane in Florida
+- May make landfall Sunday night or early Monday as a Category 3 Hurricane in Florida

+Dorian became a hurricane Wednesday afternoon and currently has maximum sustained winds of 85 mph with gusts to 105 mph.
+Hurricane force winds extend 15 miles from the center of the storm.
+Tropical Storm force winds extend 75 miles from the center of the storm.

 Click here to see the animated radar loop of Dorian